 - I’m a teacher/librarian/bookseller who would love to have you come and read/speak at our school/library/store.
 What do I do?

-Information about school and library visits can be found at the Educational Resources section of the website.
+Information about school and library visits can be found on the Simon & Schuster website.

 I wish I could accept books to sign and return — I used to, but came to the realization I was spending 4-5 hours a day dealing with snail mail requests and signed books, and that it was actually starting to prevent me from writing.
-So I made an arrangement with Books of Wonder, an independent New York City bookstore — I make sure they always have signed copies of my books on hand, and you can order any or all of the books by calling the store at (212) 989-3270.
-[You can 't order the books off their website.
-You MUST CALL them.]
-They have signed hardbacks, paperbacks, box sets, etc, and will ship anywhere.
+So I made an arrangement with Book Moon Books, an independent bookstore run by Kelly Link and Gavin Grant — I make sure they always have signed copies of my books on hand, and you can order any or all of the books by calling the store or ordering online.
+They have signed hardbacks, paperbacks, box sets, etc, and will ship anywhere within the U.S.

 I wish that I could.
 Unfortunately, the idea that writers have hundreds of boxes of their own books lying around is inaccurate.
 I get ten free copies of each book from my publisher.
 That’s it.
 I want any more, I have to buy them.
 So be aware that what you’re asking is for me to buy a copy of my own book and ship it to you for a total cost of at least $20 bucks.
 That might not seem like that much, but multiply it by lots of requests and it really adds up.
 That doesn’t mean I want you to send me money to cover it, either: I don’t want the money, and it’s legally complicated for me to even *sell* copies of my own book directly: I’m not supposed to.
 I also don’t want you mailing me books to sign and send back: I did that for a while, but the books piled up at my post office box every time I went out of town, and the box guys started mailing them all back to the people who’d sent them, which worked out poorly for everyone.
 This is all a long way of saying that I can’t really send out signed copies of my books, but I can send signed bookplates, which you can paste into copies of the books, and then voila, signed book.
 So if you need a signed book for a convention or school or charity, contact me and we’ll arrange for you to get bookplates.
 I’m sorry, but signed bookplates are not for individuals —only charities and schools.

-All blurb request must go through my agent, Barry Goldblatt Literary. www.bgliterary.com
+All blurb requests must go through my agent, Suzie Townsend.

 - I’m a student who needs an interview for a class project/ a report/ my high school newspaper/ a paper on your books/ a careers project/ any school project.
 Can I send you a list of questions?